Jacwutang/OpenTummy/README.md

 ```

-Here is whats happening on the Rails backend, in particular inside the Restaurant model.
+Here is whats happening on the Rails backend inside the Restaurant model.

 ```ruby
   def self.list_matches(query_param)